intel/confidential-computing-documentation/docs/child_docs/intel-tdx-enabling-guide/docs/02/infrastructure_setup.md

         venv/bin/python ./pccsadmin.py fetch
         ```

-    By executing this command, the PCCS Admin Tool will also request the verification collateral for all platforms contained in the input JSON file.
+    By executing this command, the PCCS Admin Tool will also request the verification collateral for all platforms contained in the platform list file.
     The result is also written into the file `platform_collaterals.json`.

 9. Use any out-of-band mechanism to copy the `platform_collaterals.json` file to any platform with access to the PCCS — called PCCS Insertion Platform in the following.